 The main purpose of liposuction is to reshape one or more areas of your body, not to reduce body weight.
-Liposuction is typically used on "problem" areas that have not responded well to diet and exercise.
-These areas are often on the outer thighs and hips on women and the waist and back on men.
-The face, neck, abdomen, back, buttocks, legs, and upper arms are all commonly treated areas.
+It is typically used on "problem" areas that have not responded well to diet and exercise.
+The face, neck, abdomen, and back are commonly treated areas.
+So are the hips, buttocks, legs, and upper arms.

 Liposuction is sometimes used in combination with other cosmetic surgery procedures, such as a "tummy tuck" (abdominoplasty), breast reduction, or face-lift.